Kern000/Kern000/README.md

   </li>
   <p></p>
     <li>
     In terms of OOP, I am a believer in SOLID principles.
 When classes take on a single responsibility, and the application of those classes extends but do not modify those codes, and subordinate classes are logical offsprings, code becomes that much more descriptive and consistent.
 The resulting clean and scalable codes are very appealing.
-However, admittedly, I am still working on applying it when I do it in React Js, and JavaScript OOP advance data structures.
-By nature of language design, I still find Java to be the most intuitive when it comes to SOLID principles.
+By nature of language design, I find Java to be the most intuitive when it comes to SOLID principles.
   </li>
   <p></p>
   <p></p>
-  <li> Priority languages I will be looking at on the intermediate timeframe: Java server side technologies like Spring, and C++ (backend script, for multi-threading and parallerization, since JS is single threaded and uses asynchronous techniques to reduce blocking, I do not know at the moment how to effectively use multi-threading for optimization.
-But since most things run on OS, I see much value expanding in this direction.) </li>
+  <li> Priority languages I will be looking at on the intermediate timeframe: Java server side technologies like Spring, and C++ (backend script, for multi-threading and parallerization, since JS is single threaded and uses asynchronous techniques to reduce blocking.
+And since most things run on OS, I see much value expanding in this direction.) </li>
 </ul>
 <h2> Executive Summary of Portfolio Projects </h2>
 <h4> Writers' base e-commerce shop and marketplace </h4>